Leonardorossato/event-backend/Documentacao_API.md

 - global-events-api-update: Allow who was the access can update events on system
 - global-events-api-delete: Allow who was the access can delete events on system.

-## Erros do Keycloak na aplicação:
+## Erros in Keycloak on application:

 - No authenticade: token expire;
 - No authorazed: user dont have permission to access this route.